top of page

 could act as wind sails.

-are too busy to call or visit.
+My children are now adults and busy with their own lives.
+They are too busy to call or visit.

 I understand.